sonatype-nexus-community/nexus-format-archetype/README.md

 **version** = _The version of the format to be developed_ (default: 0.0.1-SNAPSHOT)

 ## How to contribute to this archetype
+Once the code has been checked out.

+Build the archetype:

+    mvn clean install
 The standard [Maven Archetype Plugin](https://maven.apache.org/archetype/maven-archetype-plugin/index.html) docs are a good place to start.